Holy Angels Anglo Indian Higher Secondary School: World War II

 In 1942, the children of the school, the sisters of the convent and the teachers were evacuated to Palmaner.
 A total of 252 pupils, 14 sisters, 8 lay teachers and 20 housemaids left.
 Meanwhile, the government authorities requisitioned the Holy Angels' property to be used as Air Raid Precaution Headquarters, the Madras High Court and the Law College for the duration of the war.
-In the chapel, a section of the main construction at Holy Angels' the Eucharist was celebrated very early on the morning of 22 April 1942.
+In the chapel, a section of the main construction at Holy Angels', the Eucharist was celebrated very early on the morning of 22 April 1942.
 One very valuable item was left standing in the empty chapel: the beautiful and venerated statue of the Madonna, which would guard and protect Holy Angels' for the next four years.
-This statue of Madonna and the child Christ is a souvenir of Helene de Chappotin and is today housed in St. Thomas convent, provincial house of the Chennai Province.
+This statue of Madonna and the child Christ is a souvenir of Helene de Chappotin and is today housed in St. Thomas convent, the provincial house of the Chennai Province.